hcvazquez/UFFRemover/README.md

 #### 7. Now, you can use the registered information to optimize your application

 How the optimizations works?
 The optimization removes the UFFs functions from the js file optimized.
 All the functions removed are listed in a folder created by the tool called "uff" in the same folder in which the optimized file is located.
-To avoid potential runtime errors owing to functions removed wrongly, UFFOptimizer replace the functions with an AJAX synchronous call that dinamically load the function from the server in case of need it.
+To avoid potential runtime errors owing to functions removed wrongly, UFFRemover replace the functions with an AJAX synchronous call that dinamically load the function from the server in case of need it.

 > Note: The file to optimize needs to be the original file.